 5. Insurance companies have very little incentive to pay claims in full; if the owner accepts the first offer, they keep the rest.

-The simple answer is to read the policy; but most commercial insurance polices are complex.
+The simple answer is to read the policy, but most commercial insurance policies are complex.
 The full range of benefits is not always easy to understand.